It is by having hands that man is the most intelligent of animals. – Anaxagoras

-The tell-show-do technique was developed as a means of helping apprehensive children receive dental care.
-However, it works just as well with many nervous (or even terrified) adults.
+The tell-show-do technique was developed to help apprehensive children receive dental care.
+However, it can work just as well with nervous adults.

 As the name suggests, it involves:

-- Tell: the dentist explaining to you what they’d like to do
+- Tell: your dentist explaining to you what they’d like to do

 - Show: showing you what is involved (e. g. showing the equipment and demonstrating it on a finger)

 The tell-show-do technique is a great way of establishing rapport, as it is very much an interactive and communicative approach.
 It can be really useful for anyone who fears lack of control – one of the most common dental fears.